Mistralys/mailcode/README.md

 }
 ```

-### HTML Highlighting commands
+## HTML Highlighting for commands

-With a valid safeguard instance in hand, the commands can be easily highlighted:
+With a valid safeguard instance in hand, commands can be easily highlighted:

 ```
 $safeguard = Mailcode::create()->createSafeguard($text);